Browsed by

 Testing the finished loop

-Testing the finished loop passing loop with SImplex 21282 and Hunslet 7446
+Testing the finished loop passing loop with Simplex 21282 and Hunslet 7446

 On 15th June we used Jack’s Land Rover to haul the two prefabricated Y points out of Euroclydon tunnel, where they had been rusting away propped up against one side of the tunnel.
 Then on 22nd June Pat drove his Land Rover up from Devon, on the way collecting a 2 axle trailer from Chris at Old Sodbury.
 With a Tirfor winch the points were hauled onto the trailer and moved to Lea Bailey (the pressed steel sleepers of the two sets of points had locked together and we could not separate them, so the two were loaded as one item!)
 When we had an excavator at Lea Bailey over the first weekend in July, we used it to separate the two sets of points.
 And then started thinking about how to use them.
 After some thought, a run-round loop seemed to be the best option as it would give use much improved flexibility in use of locos and wagons by being able to shunt them around without so much pushing by hand.